pan crisped salmon or silken tofu

 Ingredients:

-• 5 ounces baby greens—you can use spinach, kale, dandelion, mustard, etc., or any combination of them.
+5 ounces baby greens—use the beet greens plus enough of your favorite greens you can use spinach, kale, dandelion, mustard, etc., or any combination of them.

 For the Salmon

-• Hot pepper of your choice, to taste (I used Aleppo)
+Hot pepper flakes of your choice, to taste (I used Aleppo)

 Method: